 Chan made his senior international debut in 2006 when he was just 15.
 After taking silver at the 2007 World Junior Championships, he won his first senior national title in January 2008, not long after his 17th birthday.
 His first world championship medal came at age 18.
 Chan had one of his best seasons in 2010-11 when he set world record scores to claim his first world title.
 His efforts earned him the Lou Marsh Trophy as Canadian Athlete of the Year and the Lionel Conacher Award as Canadian Male Athlete of the Year.

-In 2017 Chan won his ninth national title, tying the all-time record held by Montgomery Wilson since 1939.
+In late 2017, after what he called his worst international performance ever at Skate Canada, he moved his training base to Vancouver, getting support from coaches Ravi Walia (who is based in Edmonton) and Liz Putnam.
+He won his 10th national title in January 2018, breaking the all-time record held by Montgomery Wilson since 1939.
 Chan is internationally renowned for his skating skills, especially his speed and deftness in covering the ice while performing difficult footwork.

 Getting into the Sport: Started skating at age 5 because he wanted to play hockey… The first eight years of his skating career were under the tutelage of Osborne Colson, who was 75 years older than Chan and had been Canadian Champion in 1936 and 1937; Colson died in the summer of 2006 at age 90… Outside Interests: Graduated from École Secondaire Étienne-Brulé in 2009… Was accepted to the University of Toronto but deferred entry… Enjoys surfing, tennis, golf, skiing and cars… RBC Olympian…

 |2018 PyeongChang||Figure Skating||Team - Mixed||Gold|

 |2018 PyeongChang||Figure Skating||Singles - Men||9|